 a.
-If a grievance is deemed not to be valid and is therefore rejected the grievant may submit an app grievance to be reconsidered.
-The appeal should be submitted within 30 days of them receivin response.
-Reasons for appeal (including new evidence) must be provided and recorded below. should be completed by the company based on information and evidence provided by the grievant Additional or new evidence.
-Please list and attach any additional documents relevant to the grievance. b.
-Review of appeal by the Group Company Considering new evidence detailed in part 6 (a), is grievance valid?
-Yes - Grievance remains open.
-Complete Part 4, Part 7 and Part 8. □ No - Give reasons and go to Part 7. c.
-Reasons for rejection of grievance d.
-Reasons given by grievant for rejection of first proposed response: e.
-Alternative solutions to resolve grievance - proposed by grievant or the Group Company: · f.
-Alternative solution proposed accepted by both parties?
-Yes - Add new actions to (Part 4) and go to Part 7 ☐ No - Complete remainder of this section. g.
-Third party consultation If a grievant has rejected the proposed response to their grievance and no alternative resolution can be agree between the Group Company and the grievant, the issue must be referred to a third party.
-The details of a third parties consulted should be recorded in (Part 3).
-The third parties' proposed resolutions should I recorded below.
-Pro posed resolution given by designated third party (Plea se list and attach any additional documents relevant to the grievance and minutes of meetings with third parties.) h.
+If a grievance is deemed not to be valid and is therefore rejected the grievant may submit an appeal for their grievance to be reconsidered.
+The appeal should be submitted within 30 days of them receiving the initial response.
+Reasons for appeal (including new evidence) must be provided and recorded below.
+This section should be completed by the company based on information and evidence provided by the grievant.

+Additional or new evidence.
+Please list and attach any additional documents relevant to the grievance.

+b.
+Review of appeal by the Group Company

+Considering new evidence detailed in part 6 (a), is grievance valid?

+- Yes Grievance remains open.
+Complete Part 4, Part 7 and Part 8. - No Give reasons and go to Part 7. - c.
+Reasons for rejection of grievance - d.
+Reasons given by grievant for rejection of first proposed response: - e.
+Alternative solutions to resolve grievance proposed by grievant or the Group Company:

+- f.
+Alternative solution proposed accepted by both parties? - Yes Add new actions to (Part 4) and go to Part 7 - □ No Complete remainder of this section. - g.
+Third party consultation

+If a grievant has rejected the proposed response to their grievance and no alternative resolution can be agreed between the Group Company and the grievant, the issue must be referred to a third party.
+The details of any third parties consulted should be recorded in (Part 3).
+The third parties' proposed resolutions should be recorded below.

+Proposed resolution given by designated third party

+(Please list and attach any additional documents relevant to the grievance and minutes of meetings with third parties.)

+h.
 Alternative solution proposed by third party accepted by the Group Company and grievant?

+🗌 Yes

-Yes - Add new actions to Part 4 □ No - Give reasons and go to Part 7.
+- Add new actions to Part 4

+- Give reasons and go to Part 7.

 Reasons for rejection of third party proposal